GitLakshman/Document-Intelligence-and-Knowledge-Search-Hub/README.md

 **Built with ❤️ using the MERN Stack + Gemini AI**

 **AI Assistance:** AI tools were used to assist in the development process.
+Primarily for debugging, code optimization, and documentation, Testing was performed by the developer to ensure quality and correctness.

 <sub>Last updated: January 2026</sub>

 </div>
+ "